 This is not a usual how-to personal finance book.
-It focuses on money situations from the real life that happened with many of us.
-It can help the couples discuss their budgeting strategy.
+It focuses on money situations from real life that happened with many of us.
+It can help couples discuss their budgeting strategies.
 It advises choosing debit, not credit for making everyday purchases.

 The book is a great helper for those who struggle financially.
 Almost every possible situation is described in this book: from taking out payday loans to helping people that don’t confess they have a bad financial situation.
 If you would like to read a starter book, we highly recommend Money Talks.